 An API is more than just a way of communicating with another application though; APIs serve as a framework for integration, thereby enabling the person tasked with making the integration to speak the language of the program in question (that’s coding, to those who are more familiar with this), which is crucial to the data transfer.
 In this case, the API acts as an enabler, enabling the two-way flow of data between systems.
 A DAM system would therefore sit very nicely in a portfolio of backend systems, where it can host content that's published on the public-facing website and social channels, and can even be connected to a payment solution.

-Whatever the scenario is though, you’ll need the API if you’re looking to integrate a DAM system from FotoWare with other web-based applications.
+Whatever the scenario is though, you’ll need the API if you’re looking to integrate a DAM system from Fotoware with other web-based applications.